Working with GitHub

-- You can merge the baseline changes of the source branch with the target branch in two ways:
+You can merge the baseline changes of the source branch with the target in one of the following ways:

-- By clicking on the Merge button on the Merge branches screen in the Test manager (enabled only after all conflicts have been resolved).
+- Click on the Merge button on the Merge branches screen in the Test Manager (enabled only after all conflicts have been resolved).
 This operation is independent of any merge process in Git and occurs immediately, even if the GitHub merge has not been done.

-- By merging the GitHub all commits as usual.
+- Merge the GitHub all commits as usual.
 This merges the Git files and, once this has completed successfully, Eyes is notified that it should merge the Eyes test baselines.